 Doing the quick math, Aiden asked, "Aali?
 Do you have a small sealable container?"
 Not knowing what Aiden was on about, or what the issue with his gear was, because he hadn't said, Aali thought about the question.
-Asking Aiden, "What's the situation?" so she'd have a better idea what he needed, Aiden said, "The battery system that kept the refrigeration unit on my white phosphorous rounds died a while back..."
+Asking Aiden, "What's the situation?" to get a better idea what he needed, Aiden said, "The battery system that kept the refrigeration unit on my white phosphorous rounds died a while back..."
 Aali interrupted him in a very concerned voice, saying, OH!"
 Picking up again, Aiden knew before he asked, "I wonder if the port's first responders have a hazardous materials response unit."
 Terin acerbically asked him, "Shouldn't you call them?" as he stated the obvious but failed to do anything himself to help the situation.

 Too bizarre for anyone else except Aiden, the scout actually muttered out loud about the risk of getting arrested for having white phosphorous rounds when he might have been about to be in the middle of a cook off blast.
-Still, the port administration wasn't gonna be happy about them announcing a HAZMAT-EOD issue on-port only a teensy bit less than they'd like learning about it after the explosion.
+Still, the port administration would only be a teensy bit less happy about them announcing a HAZMAT-EOD issue on-port than they'd like learning about it after the explosion.
 And that because waiting until after the blast to call for help likely meant some of the idiots who caused it were killed in it.
-After Aiden made the situation completely clear, Mikah started to order, "Call Instel-Arms, tell them we have a problem and we need them to come down here..." only to be cut off.
+After Aiden made the situation completely clear, Mikah started to order, "Call Instell-Arms, tell them we have a problem and we need them to come down here..." only to be cut off.
 Aali said, "I think we should probably call the port."
 After Mikah agreed with Aali, Aiden called the port.

 On the comms, Aiden connected to the port and tripped through explaining he'd been dead for a while, had been cloned and met up with his ship only to find his collection of white phosphorous rounds had, or were in the process of cooking off.
 While the port technician was excited, she was certainly not happy as she got his location in the port, lit all sorts of alarms and said emergency response units were on the way.
 She did have the presences of mind to tell Sir Aiden to make sure everyone was off the ship or outside the affected area.
 She also told him that all costs would be billed to the ship.

-Fesic finished up as port security nits started to arrive, to evacuate the ship and berth, and get the facts for follow-on units.
-When those units, including the EOD and security teams, got there, the first team turned to start taking statements and get details from the crew.
+Fesic finished up as port security units started to arrive, to evacuate the ship and berth, and get the facts for follow-on units.
+When those teams, including the EOD and security teams, got there, the first team turned to start taking statements and get details from the crew.
 Some of the crew watched as the EOD team arrived and set up.
 It was apparent, from what could be seen, that the team were quite busy despite the years since the war had ended.
 They pause to get a SITREP and were told the short form: in his paranoia, Aiden had bought white phosphorous rounds.
-After Aiden was killed, the crew packed away his gear and, when they did that, they just grabbed all his gear without noticing the magazine So, they forgot to keep the magazine's refrigeration unit charged.
+After Aiden was killed, the crew packed away his gear When they did that, they just grabbed all his gear without noticing the magazine So, they forgot to keep the magazine's refrigeration unit charged.